 Cagliari, Sardinia (IT)

 Located south of Corsica, Sardinia is a large Italian island in the Mediterranean Sea.
 Not only is it renowned for being the favorite holiday destination of some of the wealthiest people in the world, its stunning white (and rose) sand beaches and extravagant nightlife, it's also a great fishing destination with outstanding inshore and offshore conditions.
 Sardinia is a great place for offshore bluefin tuna fishing.
 Whilst Amberjack, Dentex and Grouper are the top species when inshore fishing.
-Check out what fishing in Sardinia is all about!
+Check out what deep sea fishing in Sardinia is all about!

 The seafloor around Sardinia is rocky with some sandy areas.
-The drop-off is pretty close to shore, especially on the east side of the island where the depths fall quickly to 500m and more.
+The drop-off is pretty close to shore, especially on the north east and east side of the island where the depths fall quickly to 500m and more.
 Inshore, in the areas with stones, rocks and holes Grouper, Dentex and Amberjack feel at home.

 Bluefin tuna, albacore, spearfish and - in September & October - mahi mahi love the area around the drop off and further off shore.